Learning how to be happy alone after a breakup or divorce is, unfortunately, something most of us need to do at some point in our lives.

 Another way to focus on yourself would be to treat yourself to something–an outing or a purchase that you denied yourself when you were part of a couple.
 Maybe your wife didn’t dig your golf shorts, or your husband hated your hippie dress 😉 As a single person, you are free to dress however you like with no disapproving looks 😛

-Yet another tip I saw was one that might not make sense at first glance: Exercise.
+Yet another tip I saw on how to be happy alone after a breakup or divorce was one that might not make sense at first glance: Exercise.
 The idea with this tip is primarily about stress relief.
 Exercise is a proven way to relieve stress.
 It might also lessen your propensity to eat indulgently, if you are an emotional eater.

 And consider this: depending on how you choose to exercise, it can be a way to socialize and meet new people.
 Join a tennis group.
 Get a gym membership.
 Go to a park to walk or make a weekly date with a friend to go on a hike.
 One of my friends and I have what she calls WNT’s (Walk and Talks). 🙂 Exercise is good for the body and the mind…and maybe even for your social life!